Sir Thomas Hyde Crawley-Boevey, 5th Bt.1,2

 Major Andrew Antony Gibbs1

-Major Andrew Antony Gibbs was born on 31 March 1914.1 He is the son of Venerable Hon.
-Kenneth Francis Gibbs and Mabel Alice Barnett.1 He married Elizabeth Joan Flint, daughter of Major Eric Charles Montagu Flint and Frances Sarah Nancy Hulbert, on 9 May 1947.1
+Major Andrew Antony Gibbs was born on 31 March 1914.1 He was the son of Venerable Hon.
+Kenneth Francis Gibbs and Mabel Alice Barnett.1 He married Elizabeth Joan Flint, daughter of Major Eric Charles Montagu Flint and Frances Sarah Nancy Hulbert, on 9 May 1947.1 He died in December 2000 at age 86 at Yorkshire, England.2

 Children of Major Andrew Antony Gibbs and Elizabeth Joan Flint